DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 and disassembly.

-NOTE: I understand that in `corefx` we might want to consolidate this into a single file, but for now it easier when comparing variants.
-Note also that the `coreclr` has more variants that currently in this PR, there is for example a variant for `Comparison<T>` in `coreclr`.
+NOTE: I understand that in `corefx` we might want to consolidate this into a single file, but for now it is easier when comparing variants.
+Note also that the `coreclr` has more variants than currently in this PR, there is for example a variant for `Comparison<T>` in `coreclr`.

 #### Changes
 Many small changes have been made due to usings refs and Unsafe, but a couple notable changes are:
 - `Sort3` add a specific implementation for sorting three, used both for finding pivot and when sorting exactly 3 elements.
-  - This has currently been changed to use `Sort2` three times like `coreclr` as otherwise, there would be differences for some same key cases, that I have enough time to debug.
+  - This has currently been changed to use `Sort2` three times like `coreclr` as otherwise, there would be differences for some same key cases.
+That I haven't had time to debug.
   - Why use a special `Sort3`?
-For expensive comparisons this can be a big improvement, if keys are almost already sorted since only 2 compares are needed instead of 3.
+For expensive comparisons this can be a big improvement if keys are almost already sorted, since only 2 compares are needed instead of 3.
-- Remove unnecessary ifs on swaps, except for one place where it is now explicit.
+- Remove unnecessary ifs on swaps, except for a few places where it is now explicit.
 - A few renames such as `Sort2` instead of `SwapIfGreater`.
 - Comparer based variant uses a specific `IDirectComparer` allowing for the kind of specialization for basic types that `coreclr` does in native code.
-  This started out as just a `LessThan` method but the problem is then whether bogus comparers should yield the same result as Array.Sort so I changed this to have more methods.
+  This started out as just a `LessThan` method but the problem is then whether bogus comparers should yield the same result as `Array.Sort` so I changed this to have more methods.

 #### Benchmarks